In Real Estate/Mortgage Law

 1. Statement of Adjustments (“SOA”)

-What is a statement of adjustments in real estate?
+What is a statement of adjustments SOA in real estate?
 A Statement of Adjustments is prepared for the closing day whenever you buy or sell a house.
 This document outlines the purchase price, accounts for the deposit, and prorates any prepaid expenses like property taxes and utilities.

-• Deposit – this is the deposit already paid by the buyer to the realtor.
+• Deposit – This is the deposit already paid by the buyer to the realtor.
 On the SOA, this amount must be deducted from the purchase price since it has already been paid.
 This deposit is held by the realtor and will be applied towards their commission + HST.
-The seller is the party who pays both realtors’ commission.
+The seller is the party who pays both realtors’ commissions.
 If the deposit is higher than the commission, the realtor will directly refund the excess back to the seller.
 If the deposit is lower than the commission, then the closing lawyer must cut the realtor a cheque from the sale proceeds.

 • Property Tax – all expenses related to the property must be adjusted to the day of closing.
 For instance, if the closing date is May 1st, 2022, then the seller must pay for all property taxes before May 1st, and the buyer must pay for all property taxes after May 1st.
 However, municipalities will not adjust property taxes to the date of closing, so the lawyer must do it.
 Hence, if the seller over-paid their property taxes (e.g. they paid to June 1st already), then the lawyer will credit that amount in favour of the seller on the SOA.
 Conversely, if the seller under-paid their property taxes (e.g. they only paid to April 1st), then the lawyer will credit that amount in favour of the purchaser on the SOA.